opcua-lads/workshop/README.md

 ## Contributing

 The main purpose of this repository is to simplify adoption of the LADS standard by providing sample implementations.
 Development of it happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.

+## Disclaimer

+Please note that the LADS specification is still in draft stage.
+The specification including the provided node set file may still undergo minor or even breaking changes until the final release.

 ## License